Japan wants your talent. And you probably want to hire there, too.

 The three main types of Japanese work visas include a standard Work Visa for Occupations and two Specified Skills Visas.
 We outline each one in detail below.

-The work visa for highly skilled professionals is the standard Japanese work visa.
+The Work Visa for Occupations is the standard Japanese work visa.
 It’s available for a variety of professions, including:

 - Professors